Rishthegreat/Notes/School/WW1.md

 		- 8 million men served in WW1 (2 million saw active combat)
 			- 2.8 million drafted
 			- 2 million volunteered
 	- They were called the American Expeditionary

+#### America on the Homefront
+- The Citizens of the country are usually impacted and ask more of their citizens during times of crisis
+- WW1 is mostly popular, but mid0western dems, socialists, a